Frank Cignetti Sr.

 Frank Cignetti Sr. (October 8, 1937 – September 10, 2022) was an American football player and coach.
 He served as the head football coach at West Virginia University from 1976 to 1979 and at Indiana University of Pennsylvania (IUP) from 1986 to 2005, compiling a career college football record of 199–77–1.
-Cignetti led the IUP Indians to the title game of the NCAA Division II Football Championship in 1990 and 1993.
+Cignetti led the IUP Indians to the title game of the NCAA Division II Football Championship in 1990 and 1993, but lost them both.
 He was inducted into the College Football Hall of Fame as a coach in 2013.

 Early life and education

 Cignetti was born on October 8, 1937.
 He attended the Indiana University of Pennsylvania (IUP) and played college football and college basketball for the IUP Indians.
 As an end on the football team, Cignetti was a National Association of Intercollegiate Athletics All-American.

 Cignetti graduated with a bachelor's degree in 1960.
 He earned a master's degree from IUP in 1965.